 Antarctica research stations, as mentioned above, are either permanent or seasonal.
 Permanent stations are those that run all year round.
 Some of the most common permanent stations are led by countries such as Argentina, Australia, Belgium, Chile, France, Germany, and Italy among others.

-Argentina has a total of four research stations operating all the year round.
-Some of its common permanent research stations include Esperanza base in the Hope Bay, Marambio base, Orcadas and Belgrano II.
+Argentina has a total of six active research stations operating all the year round.
+Some of its permanent research stations include Esperanza base in the Hope Bay, Marambio base, Orcadas, and Belgrano II.
 These four stations are in the south of 60 degrees of the Antarctic.

 Belgium is known for the Prince Elizabeth Antarctica research station.
 It is built and operated by the International Polar Foundation and combines eco-friendly material, efficient energy use, and a modern waste management system.
 The station is run entirely on the wind and solar energy and mainly focuses on the investigations and research on ice related projects.